MKTG611 - MARKETING MANAGEMENT (Course Syllabus)

 Other Information: Students may not take both MKTG 792 and MKTG 734 for credit.
 Students should check the course start date as this mini course may be held during the first or second half of the semester.

-MKTG737 - BRAIN SCIENCE F/BUSINESS
+MKTG737 - BRAIN SCIENCE F/BUSINESS (Course Syllabus)

 Brain science offers the potential to unlock the future of business, by providing new insights that can enhance decision-making, improve precision in design and marketing, build team chemistry and cultivate leadership, fine-tune selection and human performance, drive creativity and innovation, create social value, and optimize digital interaction.
 New developments in biometrics, implantable and wearable devices, genomics, proteomics, metabolomics, nutrition, and the human microbiome, offer the opportunity for enhanced precision and impact in marketing, finance, management, analytics, and education.
 This course will provide an overview of contemporary brain science and its applications to business.
 Students first will be introduced to the basic anatomy and physiology of the brain and become familiar with important techniques for measuring and manipulating brain function.
 The course will then survey major findings in neuroscience with applications to business, including selective attention and advertising; valuation and marketing; decision making; learning, innovation and creativity; and social influence, team-building, and leadership.
 The course will end with a discussion of ethics, brain-machine interactions, and artificial intelligence.
 Applications to business, education, sports, law, and policy will be discussed throughout.